Tiance-Zhang/infsci2470-final/Report.md

 Backend:

 1. I used the library-'passport' and I built two tables in database(One stored costumers' account information. another stored administrators' account information).
-   But I coundn't use these two table at the same time, and I found in the passport.js, if I change the code(const User = require('../models/User');) to
+   But I coundn't use these two tables at the same time, and I found in the passport.js, if I change the code(const User = require('../models/User');) to
    (const User = require('../models/Admin');), then website can only use the admin's account data.
    I tried to create another passport2.js and one connect to costumers' account information, one to admin's.
 And then add code (require('./config/passport2')(passport);) in main js, then the login page can use both these two table's data, but that means costumers can login in to admin's page, that's unreasonable.